uni-halle/BarLay/GREEDY/README.md

 ./scripts/build.sh <NUMBER_OF_BARCODES> <BARCODE_LENGTH> <ROW_COUNT> <COL_COUNT> [ <NEIGHBORHOOD_NAME> ]
 ```

+Depending on your platform, the shell script is not executable by default.
+Set the necessary permissions using `chmod` or the equivalent on your platform.

 ## Running the program

 The program reads the specified number of barcodes from `stdin` and writes the result to `stdout`.
 Additionally, log output is written to `stderr`.